 Topic 4: Mental health, capacity and best interests

 This seminar will consider the relationship between best interests and mental health, focusing in particular on medical treatment for mental health conditions and in respect of health conditions not related to a patient's mental health.

 This seminar will comprise a continuation of Seminar 4 and conclude with a segue into the subject of mental health and criminal responsibility.

-Topic 7: Mental Health and Human Rights I
+Topic 7: Mental health and deprivation of liberty

 This seminar will focus on the human rights implications of Deprivation of Liberty Safeguards (DoLS) schemes in the UK.
 The issue of DoLS would already have been touched upon earlier in the course but this seminar would build on that to examine the seminal UK Supreme Court judgment in Cheshire West (criteria for judging whether the living arrangements made for a mentally incapacitated person amount to a deprivation of liberty); how it has been applied in the UK jurisdictions; how DoLS has been interpreted in the Court of Protection in England & Wales; and the operation of the new Liberty Protection Safeguards scheme in England & Wales.

 Topic 8: The UN Convention on the Rights of Persons with Disabilities

 This seminar will focus on an examination of the Convention on the Rights of Persons with Disabilities (CRPD) and its relationship with existing UK mental health and capacity legislation, as well as the UK's non-compliance with the Convention.
 A particular focus of examination will be on Article 12 CRPD, exploring the notion of legal capacity and the supported decision-making model.